Between 1980 and 1991 I worked for

 For

-20 years I maintained my professionalism as a computer person by active
+nearly 30 years I have maintained my professionalism as a computer person by

-from the Chartered Institute of Personnel and Development and a postgraduate
+in Training Practice from the Chartered Institute of Personnel and Development

 for Medical Education, University of Dundee.